Klingon language: Writing systems

 This has led some Klingon enthusiasts to write it lowercase like the other vowels ("i") to prevent confusion, but this use is non-canonical.
 Instead, a serif font that clearly distinguishes "I" and "l", such as Courier or Courier New, has traditionally been employed for writing Klingon in the Latin alphabet.
 In any case, it can be disambiguated through context, as I never occurs next to another vowel, while l always does.

-The apostrophe, denoting the glottal stop, is considered a letter, not a punctuation mark, as with a Hawaiian 'okina.
+The apostrophe, denoting the glottal stop, is considered a letter, not a punctuation mark, as with the ʻokina in the Hawaiian alphabet.